Sandhills railway station

 Sandhills railway station is a railway station in Kirkdale, Liverpool, England, located to the north of the city centre on the Northern Line of the Merseyrail network.
 It was built by the Lancashire and Yorkshire Railway and now stands at the junction between the branch to Southport and the branch to Ormskirk and Kirkby.

 The two platforms form a single island, overlooking the River Mersey on one side, and the former industrial area of Commercial Road on the other.
-It is also used by football fans heading for Liverpool F.C. and Everton F.C. matches: a bus service called 'Soccerbus' runs between the station and the football stadiums on match-days only.
+It is also used by football fans heading for Liverpool F.C. and Everton F.C. matches: a bus service called 'Soccerbus' runs between the station and Anfield stadium on match-days only.

-Previously passengers had to walk up a ramp to reach the ticket office, then through a subway and up ramps to reach the platform.

-Now the ramp remains, with alternate staircase.
-Leading to a lift directly into the booking office, accessing both sides of the island platforms.

 History

 The station was opened in 1854 by the Lancashire and Yorkshire Railway (L&YR).
 The first mention of it was in the July 1854 edition of Bradshaw's General Railway and Steam Navigation Guide for Great Britain and Ireland, when the station was still called Liverpool North Docks.
 Shortly afterwards, its name was shortened to North Docks, before being changed in its entirety to Sandhills in 1857.
 (The station was also called Sandhills for North Docks on some occasions.)

 The station was located on the north side of Sandhills Lane.
 There were two platforms, one for the easternmost of the twin double-track lines and an island platform to the west, which was sandwiched between the main lines.
 There was also a further pair of tracks on this side of the station, which formed a loop but did not serve it, with the station building being to the west of these tracks.

 By 9 July 1881 the platforms had been moved from north to south of Sandhills Lane.
 By 1890 there were four of them, one on each side of the four-track running lines and an island platform serving the two inner tracks.
 The outer platforms had waiting rooms, each with a small canopy over the platform in front.
 The ticket office was located south of the eastern platform.

 By 1966, the island platform also acquired a waiting room with a small canopy.
 Before the 1974 refurbishment, the outer platforms were made of wood on concrete supports, while the island platform had concrete slabs as the platform surface on concrete supports; the latter was the only one that remained open after 1974.